AxaFrance/webengine-dotnet/src/AxaFrance.WebEngine.Doc/articles/excel-addin.md

 # Working with WebEngine Add-in for Excel

-In many enterprises, Excel is the widely used software to do data related works.
+In many enterprises, Excel is used a lot to do data related works.
 Many test teams use it to manage Test Data for manual or Automated Tests.
 Web Engine Excel Add-in is built to easily manage test data and execute tests on local computer.

-The add-in can be used by all squad members:
+The add-in can be used by all team members:
 * Testers and Product Owners can define and maintain test data, launch automated tests and observe the execution.
 * Test Automation Engineers and Developers can develop and debug the test solution.